AndersDeath/diary2/000-current.md

 Finally today is Friday.
 I am a bit tiered as usual.
 I did a lot of work today.
 I was working on portfolio and other stuff.
 I decided to translate my two articles written in Russian to English.
 I also was coding a bit.
 I also had a conversation with a product manager from General electric.
 He shared some cool insights to me.
 In common it's conversation was nice.
 The day was calm and hard.
 I am happy that it finished.

-# 16 September -  - Yerevan - 351 day of immigration
+# 16 September - Saturday - Yerevan - 352 day of immigration